Odin-SMR/hermod/Documentation/odin.hermod.rst

 Processing
 __________

+The ``hermodprocessor``-script executes the main-function in ``odin.hermod.processor``-module.
+This module looks in the database to find level1b records which not have as many corresponding level2 records as hermod expects.

-..
-The ``launchjobs``-script executes the main-function in ``juno.common.scan`` which is running AMATERASU and collect the results and puts them in the dabase and the filesystem.
+When Hermod detects a job to run - Hermod sends a wrapped Qsmr job to the processing cluser and collects the results and puts them in the dabase and the filesystem.

+Datamodel
+_________

 Appendix A - MySQL Create script
 ================================